 Go for paid advertising for extensive brand visibility.

-Money spent in advertising have higher chances to give better ROI than any other advertising channels.
+Money spent on advertising has a higher chance to give better ROI than any other advertising channel.
 The Facebook advertising system is highly intuitive.
 While it is amazing for social interaction, Google AdWords is recommended for eCommerce transactions and advertising.